Links

 Step 1: Activate Rate Limit from the Practices tab when editing an asset

-Browse to Cloud->Assets and edit the relevant Web Application, or Web API asset.
+Browse to Policy->Assets and edit the relevant Web Application, or Web API asset.

 In the left pane, under the Practices tab, click on "Rate Limit" under the "Access Control" practices.